zuiko21/minimOS/architecture.md

 which were implemented via *customisation*.

 On the other hand, the **Kernel/API** seems certainly related to the *BDOS*, as is hardware-independent and providing the only interface *application software* is supposed to use...
-This component is probably the closest to CP/M's design, in both form and function.
+This component is probably the **closest one to CP/M's design**, in both form and function.

+However, unlike CP/M's *BIOS*, minimOS' firmware, as of 2017-05-08, **has no I/O capabilities**, being restricted to *Kernel instalation/configuration* issues, plus providing a **standard interface to some hardware-dependent features** (say, power management).
+As this OS is intended to run on a wide spectrum of machines, from a simple embedded system to a quasi-full-featured desktop computer, *there is no previous guarantee of I/O device availability* at such early stage.
+But it seems interesting...

 *more coming soon*